lstporg/LSTP/README.md

 LSTP is a CLI utility built around a <a href="https://en.wikipedia.org/wiki/Perceptron">perceptron</a> structure neural network.<br/>
 The neuron and synapses are programmed differently than a traditional neural network, resulting in drastically shorter training runtimes.</br>
 LSTP uses a regression algorithm combined with a proportional weight adjustment formula to make predictions during and after the training process.</br>
 The network was designed for predictions based on consistantly correlated data.
-High variability will produce irregular results and inacurrate outputs.
+High data variability will produce irregular results and inacurrate outputs.
 </p>

 <h4>Docs</h4>